Cstandardlib/UniHub/README.md

 After completing the above steps, you can run and use this project.

-In the test environment, you can use the server provided by Django to run mrdoc.
+In the test environment, you can use the server provided by Django to run UniHub.
 The command is:

 ```
 python manage.py runserver